Sheryl CrowA Retrospective: 1992-2024 |

 Tracks:

 * added to reissue About the Album: After her failed effort at an album in 1992, Sheryl Crow found herself part of a loose collective of musicians, thanks to her boyfriend Kevin Gilbert.
 The group, dubbed the Tuesday Night Music Club, consisted of Bill Bottrell, David Baerwald, David Ricketts [the latter two formerly of David & David], Brian MacLeod, and Dan Schwartz.
 They gathered weekly at Bottrell’s recording studio in Pasadena to “to drink, jam, and work out material.
 In this informal, collaborative setting, Crow was able to get her creative juices flowing again, and the group agreed to make its newest member – the only one with a recording contract – the focal point.”
 SH This resulted in Crow’s album named after the group.
 Lead single Run Baby Run failed to make much impact and Leaving Las Vegas reached the lower half of the Billboard Hot 100, thanks to it sharing a title with the film of the same name.
 However, the release of All I Wanna Do changed everything.
 It went to #2 and “Tuesday Night Music Club started flying out of stores.”
 SH She ended up with Grammy wins for Best New Artist, Best Female Rock Vocal, and Record of the Year (the latter two for “All I Wanna Do”) and the album became a blockbuster.
-Read more on the DMDB page for this album.
+Go to the DMDB page for more about this album.

 |